Tinram/RND64/ReadMe.md

     rnd64 -a 1k test.txt                  output 1kB of random bytes in the range 1 to 255 to a file called test.txt
     rnd64 -f 1k test.txt                  output 1kB of zeros to test.txt
     rnd64 -r 1k test.txt                  output a restricted range of 7-bit ASCII characters (33 to 126) to test.txt
-    rnd -c 1k | ent                       pipe 1kB of crypto bytes to the program *ent* for entropy checking rnd -a 1k | nc 192.168.1.20 80        pipe 1kB of random bytes to *netcat* to send to 192.168.1.20 on port 80 (test server response)
+    rnd -c 1k | ent                       pipe 1kB of crypto bytes to the program ent for entropy checking rnd -a 1k | nc 192.168.1.20 80        pipe 1kB of random bytes to netcat to send to 192.168.1.20 on port 80 (test server response)

 ###### WARNING: Be careful of the amount of data generated in regards to the available memory of your PC for creating data, and the age and performance of your hard-drive for writing data.
-A file dump of more than 1GB can be brutal!
+A file dump of more than 1GB can be brutal.

 ## Build